AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    Rationale for these numbers: This is actual a bit field, disabling the steady state warning value is actually 0b01 << 0 which is 1, and the loading warning is 0b01 << 1 which is 2 and 0b01 & 0b10 is 0b11 which is 3 in decimal.

+.. attribute:: Config.LOADSBMLOPTIONS_PERMISSIVE
+   :module: RoadRunner
+   :annotation: int

+   Accept some non-valid SBML (such as Booleans in numberic expressions).

+   For legacy code only.
+Do not use.

+.. attribute:: Config.MAX_OUTPUT_ROWS
+   :module: RoadRunner
+   :annotation: int

+   Set the maximum number of rows in the output matrix.

+   For models with very fine time stepping, the output of simulate can use up all available memory and crash the system.
+This option provides an upper bound on the maximum number of rows the output can contain.
+   The simulation will be aborted and the output truncated if this value is exceeded.